pytorch/torchchat/README.md

 # Chat with LLMs Everywhere
-torchchat is a compact codebase showcasing the ability to run large language models (LLMs) seamlessly.
+torchchat is a small codebase showcasing the ability to run large language models (LLMs) seamlessly.
 With torchchat, you can run LLMs using Python, within your own (C/C++) application (desktop or server) and on iOS and Android.